 No. of Complaint disposed off: NIL.

-26. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS ANDOUTGO PURSUANT TO PROVISIONS OF SECTION 134 OF THE COMPANIES ACT 2013 READ WITH RULE 8(3) OF COMPANIES (ACCOUNTS) RULES 2014 A) CONSERVATION OF ENERGY:
+26. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS ANDOUTGO PURSUANT TO PROVISIONS OF SECTION 134 OF THE COMPANIES ACT 2013 READ WITH RULE 8(3) OF COMPANIES (ACCOUNTS) RULES 2014.

 (iii) The capital investment on energy conservation equipments - Since Company ishaving adequate equipment no capital investment on energy conservation equipments is madeduring the year.